Viz Extensions FAQ

 We have three different pricing levels:

-• Free: You can use all of our Viz Extensions in your workbook for free.
-You can test all the advanced customization options, but these will not be saved.
+• Free: You can use all of our Viz Extensions for free and test all the advanced customization options.

 This is the pricing at launch, and it may change in the future.